r3ihan3h/Android_Hydro_Calc/README.md

 A simple app for doing math on input data and giving specific output to user

-Take some numeric  Input from Users and do calculation, return the output
+### Take some numeric  Input from Users and do calculation, return the output!